lightningsparker4274/ANPR/README.md

 # ANPR
-A Flutter Application to ecognize Number Plates
+A Flutter Application to recognize Number Plates